Doozer-Framework/Doozr/README.md

 ## Project statistics
 It's always difficult to guess how large a project is grown.
-But SLOC helps got get some interesting statistics out of a projects source-code:
+But SLOC helps to get some interesting statistics out of a projects source-code:
 ```php
 Total Physical Source Lines of Code (SLOC)                  = 74.005
 Development Effort Estimate, Person-Years (Person-Months)   = 18,35 (220,26)